Tableau Interview Questions

 - Connects to

-A table data extract a compressed snapshot of data stored on disk and loaded into memory as required to render a Tableau.
-A TDE is a columnar store and reduce the input/output required to access and aggregate the values.
+A Tableau data extract is a compressed snapshot of data stored on disk.
+It is loaded into memory to render a Tableau.

-10) Explain the differences between blending and joining in Tableau?
+10) Explain the primary differences between blending and joining in Tableau?

-11) How many maximum numbers of tables can you join in Tableau?
+11) How many maximum numbers of tables can be joined in Tableau?

 12) Name the different type of Tableau

-A hierarchical field in tableau helps you for drilling down data.
+A hierarchical field in tableau helps you to drill down data.
 It allows you to view your data in a more granular level.

 Connect live creates a direct connection to the data source and speed up access.